-- ▲ Choose an appropriate MACS Column and MACS Separator according to the number of total cells and the number of magnetically labeled cells.
+- ▲ This product is not suitable for cell separation with MS Columns. - ▲ Choose an appropriate MACS Column and MACS Separator according to the number of total cells and the number of CD44+ cells.
 For details see table in section 1.4. - ▲ Always wait until the column reservoir is empty before proceeding to the next step.

-Magnetic separation with MS or LS Columns
+Magnetic separation with LS Columns

 - Place column in the magnetic field of a suitable MACS Separator.
-For details see the respective MACS Column data sheet. - Prepare column by rinsing with the appropriate amount of buffer:

-MS: $500 \,\mu L$ LS: $3 \,m L$

-- 3. Apply cell suspension onto the column.
-Collect flow-through containing unlabeled cells. - 4.
-Wash column with the appropriate amount of buffer.
-Collect unlabeled cells that pass through and combine with the effluent from step 3.

-MS: $3\times500 \mu L$ LS: $3\times3 mL$

-- \blacktriangle Note: Perform washing steps by adding buffer aliquots only when the column reservoir is empty. - Remove column from the separator and place it on a suitable collection tube. - 6.
-Pipette the appropriate amount of buffer onto the column.
-Immediately flush out the magnetically labeled cells by firmly pushing the plunger into the column.
+For details see the respective MACS Column data sheet. - 2.
+Prepare column by rinsing with 3 mL of buffer. - 3.
+Apply cell suspension onto the column.
+Collect flow-through containing unlabeled cells. - Wash column with 3×3 mL of buffer.
+Collect unlabeled cells that pass through and combine with the effluent from step 3. - \blacktriangle Note: Perform washing steps by adding buffer aliquots only when the column reservoir is empty. - Remove column from the separator and place it on a suitable collection tube. - Pipette 5 mL of buffer onto the column.
+Immediately flush out the magnetically labeled cells by firmly pushing the plunger into the column. - (Optional) To increase the purity of CD44+ cells, the eluted fraction can be enriched over a second LS Column.

-MS: 1 mL LS: 5 mL

-7. (Optional) To increase the purity of the magnetically labeled cells, the eluted fraction can be enriched over a second MS or LS Column.
 Repeat the magnetic separation procedure as described in steps 1 to 6 by using a new column.